Flag of Vermont: History

 There is no extant record of a design for an official Vermont flag prior to 1804, although Ira Allen's design—common to both the Great Seal of Vermont and the coat of arms of Vermont—dates to 1778.
 While an official government flag might not have existed prior to 1804, the Vermont militia—known as the Green Mountain Boys—was formed in 1770, and remaining accounts record use of the flag of the Green Mountain Boys as far back as 1777.

 On May 1, 1804, the number of U.S. states rose to seventeen, and it was expected that the U.S. flag would change to 17 stars and 17 stripes.
 In anticipation, Vermont adopted the expected new U.S. flag design with the addition of the name "VERMONT" embroidered along the top.
 The U.S. flag did not add any stripes, resulting in the Vermont flag having more stripes than the national flag.

 On October 20, 1837, Vermont changed its flag to a design based on the 13-stripe U.S. flag, but with the multiple stars of the blue canton replaced with a single large star surrounding Vermont's coat of arms.
 The flags based on these specifications varied in the number of points on the star (five and eight, with eight slightly more common), and the exact details of the center of the star (with either the Great Seal or the coat of arms being used).

+During the Mexican-American War Vermont sent troops that carried similar flags to the second state flag but with the name of the regiment on it.
+One of the flags was described as: "It is of silk, the regular thirteen stripes, but in the place of the field of stars in the coat of arms of Vermont, in a five pointed star.
+Beneath runs the motto, "Freedom and Unity," and on the sides of the star is emblazoned "27th Regiment."

-During the American Civil War, the Spanish–American War and World War I, the Vermont militia fought under a banner composed of the coat of arms of Vermont on a blue field.
-This was essentially the same as the Vermont governor's flag, and very similar to the current state flag.
+During the American Civil War, the Spanish–American War and World War I, the Vermont militia fought under a banner composed of the coat of arms of Vermont surrounded by a white circle with a gold, blue and white outline on a blue field.
+This was essentially the same as the Vermont governor's flag which would later become the current state flag.

 Because of confusion between the striped Vermont state flag and the U.S. flag, the design of the Vermont governor's flag was adopted as the official state flag on June 1, 1923.

+Proposals have been considered to make the flag of the Green Mountain Boys' the state flag of Vermont, but none have succeeded.